gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "I think it was another mountaintop."

-"Another...? *Ye mashe aue*, we're berthing?"
+"Another…?  *Ye mashe aue*, we're berthing?"
 At Erileine's nod the bookster tried once more to sit up.
 Erileine rushed forward to help him, but the bookster fell back again before he could.